Pentagon quietly drops mentions of border mission’s name

 - Analysis: Election winners and losers around the nation

-Pentagon officials rolled out the name last month after President Donald Trump ordered thousands of troops to the southwest border in response to a caravan of migrant families walking slowly north through Mexico toward the U.S.
+Pentagon officials rolled out the name last month after President Donald Trump ordered thousands of active duty troops to the southwest border in response to a caravan of migrant families walking slowly north through Mexico toward the U.S.

+As of Wednesday, more than 5,600 troops have been deployed to Texas, Arizona and California and are mainly in staging bases.
+Only about 500 troops are actively supporting operations on the border, and many of those have been installing coils of razor wire and erecting tents to house U.S. troops and border patrol.

+The military says it will deploy a total of about 7,000 troops, but has left open the possibility that the number could grow.
+Last week, Trump said he would send as many as 15,000 troops.
+There also have been about 2,100 National Guard troops operating along the border for months as part of a separate but related mission.